Senior Grants Administrator

 institutional policy and good accounting practices.
 Liaise with

-- Pre-Award Support, as needed: Assist principal investigators
+- Pre-Award Support: Assist principal investigators with proposal

-with proposal and budget preparation, including support with
+and budget preparation, including support with biosketches, other

-biosketches, other support pages, and foundation proposals.
-Follow
+support pages, federal and foundation proposals.
+Follow compliance

-compliance regulations established by funding agencies and by the
+regulations established by funding agencies and by the university.

-university.
-Work closely with other BCORe staff, PIs, NU-RES
+Work closely with other BCORe staff, PIs, NU-RES officials and

 - Work with Principal Investigators, Administration and sponsors

 to provide excellent customer service and resolve complex issues

 - Develop and manage relationships across key sponsored research